-As part of their induction process, our staff are provided with a staff handbook and a timetable of CPD which includes training on managing behaviour.
+As part of their induction process, our staff are provided with regular training on managing behaviour.
 All staff are also encouraged to seek advice on classroom management from the pastoral teams or curriculum leads were appropriate.

 13. Monitoring arrangements

 13.1 Monitoring and evaluating behaviour